Turkey intensifies Syria campaign as Islamic State strikes Kurds

 A convoy of 20 armored vehicles carrying Turkish-allied Syrian rebels entered Syria from Ceylanpinar.
 Some made victory signs, shouting “Allahu akbar” (God is greatest) and waving Syrian rebel flags as they advanced toward Ras al Ain.

-Some 120 km (75 miles) to the west, Turkish howitzers resumed shelling near the town of Tel Abyad, a witness said.
+Some 120 km (75 miles) to the west, Turkey resumed shelling near Tel Abyad town, a witness said.
 The Kurdish fighters called it the most intense fighting in three days of battles there.

-Overnight, clashes erupted along the entire 400 km stretch of border from Ain Diwar at the Iraqi frontier to Kobani.
+Overnight, clashes erupted along the entire 400 km stretch of border from Ain Diwar at the Iraqi frontier to Kobane.
 “The whole border was on fire,” said Marvan Qamishlo, a spokesman for the Kurdish-led Syrian Democratic Forces (SDF).

 Turkey says two Turkish soldiers have been killed.
-Turkish authorities said two people were killed and three wounded by mortar shelling in the border town of Suruc, raising the death toll to nine civilians killed on the Turkish side.
+Turkish authorities said on Friday two people were killed and three wounded by mortar shelling in the border town of Suruc, while eight were killed and 35 wounded in a mortar and rocket attack on Turkey’s border town of Nusaybin.

 A Kurdish official who oversees aid work in northeast Syria, Khaled Ibrahim, said water to Hasaka city and nearby areas was cut by Turkish shelling that damaged a pumping station.
 It had provided safe water for at least 400,000 people, UNICEF said.

-Turkey says the purpose of its assault is to defeat the Kurdish YPG militia, which it sees as an enemy for its links to insurgents in Turkey.
-It says it aims to set up a “safe zone” inside Syria, where it can resettle many of the 3.6 million refugees it has been hosting.
+Turkey says its aim is to defeat the Kurdish YPG militia, which it sees as an enemy for its links to insurgents in Turkey.
+It aims to set up a “safe zone” inside Syria, where it can resettle many of the 3.6 million refugees it has been hosting.

+Erdogan said the assault would continue “until all the terrorists go further south than the 32 km border (strip) that Mr. Trump mentioned,” he said.

-Turkish President Tayyip Erdogan threatened to send refugees to Europe if the European Union did not back his assault.
+The Turkish president threatened to send refugees to Europe if the European Union did not back his assault.
 That prompted a furious response from the EU.

-“We will never accept that refugees are weaponised and used to blackmail us,” European Council President Donald Tusk tweeted.
+“We will never accept that refugees are weaponised and used to blackmail us,” European Council President Donald Tusk wrote on Twitter.
 France said sanctions against Turkey would be discussed at an EU summit next week.

-Responding to the wave of international criticism, Turkey’s Foreign Minister Mevlut Cavusoglu defended its record of intervention in Syria in an opinion piece in the New York Times.
-Turkey had provided schools, hospitals and other services in other areas under its control, he wrote.
+Responding to the international criticism, Turkey’s Foreign Minister Mevlut Cavusoglu defended Ankara’s record of intervention in Syria, telling the New York Times in an interview that Turkey had provided schools, hospitals and other services in other areas under its control.

 The Kurdish YPG is the main fighting element of the SDF, which has acted as the principal allies of the United States in a campaign that recaptured territory from Islamic State.